 Relative to the Carolina Crossroads Program, the purpose of this project is to construct a new interchange at the intersection of Colonial Life Blvd. at I-126 in Richland County.
 Work includes all effort necessary to complete the design and construction of a grade separated interchange that provides access to and from Colonial Life Blvd. from Eastbound and Westbound I-126 and Westbound I-26.
 The exit design and construction from I-26 Westbound shall account for three mainline lanes on I-26 with 12' inside and outside shoulders.
-The exiting ramp width shall account for 2 lanes exiting with 12' 10' inside and 12' outside shoulders.
+The exiting ramp width shall account for 2 lanes exiting with 12 10 inside and 12 outside shoulders.
 The truck traffic on I-26 exceeds 250 directional design hour volume (DDHV), therefore, 12' paved shoulders shall be provided on the inside and outside unless stopping sight distance requires more.
 Where 12' outside paved shoulders are required, provide an additional 2' earthen shoulder adjacent to the paved shoulder.
 The intersection of Colonial Life Blvd. at Arrowwood Road (S-40-287) shall be grade separated.
 Morninghill Drive/Frontage Road (S-40-2891) is to be relocated and reconstructed from the intersection with Bush River Road to the intersection with Lawand Drive (S-40-1019) to accommodate the Ultimate Design.
 Lawand Drive is to be realigned and reconstructed from the intersection with the relocated Frontage Road (S-40-2891) to access Arrowwood Road to accommodate the ultimate design.

 Another purpose of this project is to provide additional storage length for traffic exiting I-26 Eastbound to US-378 in Lexington County.
-The project includes all work necessary to complete the design and construction of a minimum 4800' ramp from I-26 Eastbound to access US 378.
-The exit design and construction from I-26 Eastbound shall account for 3 lanes on I-26 with 12'

-inside and outside shoulders.
-The exiting width to US 378 shall account for one "exit only" lane and one shared through/exit lane exiting with appropriate shoulders.
+The project includes all work necessary to complete the design and construction of a minimum 4800' two lane ramp from I-26 Eastbound to access US 378.
+The exit design and construction from I-26 Eastbound shall account for 3 lanes on I-26 with 12' inside and outside shoulders.
+The exiting width to US 378 shall account for one "exit only" lane with parallel deceleration and one shared through/exit lane exiting with appropriate shoulders.
+The minimum length of the two-lane ramp shall be 3300 feet measured from the painted nose to the existing taper which develops the third lane approaching the ramp terminal.
 The truck traffic on I-26 exceeds 250 DDHV, therefore, 12' paved shoulders shall be provided on the inside and outside of I-26 unless stopping sight distance requires more.